johanzi/crispr_cas9_arabidopsis/README.md

 More information on https://www.addgene.org/71287/

-Plasmid available in genebank format in `plasmids/pHEE401E.gbk`.
+Plasmid available in genebank format in [plasmids/pHEE401E.gbk](plasmids/pHEE401E.gbk).
 This file can be open with the free software SnapGene viewer (download [here](https://www.snapgene.com/snapgene-viewer/)).

 # Design of sgRNAs

-## What is a sgRNA?

-A single guide RNA (sgRNA) is an engineered RNA molecule containing 2 elements:

-* a CRISPR RNA (crRNA) which matches the target site of the genome and is usually 15-20 bp long
-* a trans-activating crRNA (tracrRNA), also called scaffold sequence, which binds to the Cas9 nuclease

-In nature, these 2 elements form 2 separate RNA molecules which hybridize to ensure Cas9 activity at the target site specified by the crRNA.
-They were merged into one molecule called sgRNA to facilitate cloning.
-Hairpin structures within the sgRNA mimics the crRNA-tracrRNA complex enabling the binding of Cas9.

 ## Cloning strategy

-The vector pCBC-DT1T2 can contain two target sites, preferentially near each other and on the opposite DNA strand to facilitate imprecise repair by  nonhomologous end joining (NHEJ) The 2 sites allow to target

-The recommended minimum distance between the 2 cleavage sites is
+The vector pCBC-DT1T2 contain 2 sgRNAs, therefore 2 target sequences.
+They can target 2 different regions of the genome or target the same gene for instance.

-These should be no more than 100 bp apart in the genome.
+These should be no more than 100 bp apart in the genome (ref?)
 To generate 2 sgRNAs with each their target site (gRNA1 and gRNA2 indicated by blue arrows and highlighted in yellow in image below), 4 primers need to be designed.
 Two primers for the target site 1 and 2 primers for the target size 2 (see image below):

 Primers for the first sgRNA (green on picture below)